ethan-wst/Fake_News_Detection/README.md

 # LIAR: Fake News Detection

-This repository contains code and notebooks for a fake news detection project in TXST CS4371 using the LIAR dataset and RoBERTa transformer models.
+This repository contains Jupyter notebooks and Python code used for a fake news detection project in TXST CS4371 Computer System Security.
+The purpose of this project is to improve the performance and accuracy of the legacy code's fake news detection using the LIAR dataset and RoBERTa transformer models.

+Contributors: Ethan West, Andrew Sikes, Elham Islam, Trinity Boston

 ## Contents